daniel-freiermuth/glosdalen/README.md

 ### First Launch Setup

 1. **API Key Configuration**:
-   - Enter your DeepL API key
+   - Enter your translation service API key (currently DeepL)
    - App validates the key with a test translation
    - Key is stored securely in DataStore